George Samolenko

 George R. Samolenko (born December 20, 1930), later known as George Samsen, is a Canadian former ice hockey player who competed and won a silver medal in the 1960 Winter Olympics.
 He was born in Oshawa, Ontario.

-Hockey career
+Career

-From 1947 to 1949, Samolenko played with the Winnipeg Monarchs of the Manitoba Junior Hockey League.
+From 1947 to 1949, Samolenko played with the Winnipeg Monarchs.
 Afterward, he moved to the Ontario Junior Hockey League where he played two seasons with the Oshawa Generals.
-After a while of searching, he decided to play with the Eastern Ontario Hockey League, spending his first season with the Kingston Goodyears.
-In 1956, Samolenko joined the Whitby Dunlops, which is when his career took off.
-He received an Allan Cup, which got his team in a position to play in the 1958 World Ice Hockey Championships.
+He decided to play with the Eastern Ontario Hockey League, spending his first season with the Kingston Goodyears.
+In 1956, Samolenko joined the Whitby Dunlops He received an Allan Cup, which got his team in a position to play in the 1958 World Ice Hockey Championships.
 The Dunlops brought home a gold medal from the tournament.
 They won a second Allan Cup in 1959, which gave them the ability to compete in the 1960 Winter Olympics, but they turned down the opportunity.
-That opportunity was then given to the Kitchener-Waterloo Dutchmen, who decided to take Samolenko along with them.
+That opportunity was then given to the Kitchener-Waterloo Dutchmen.
 At the Olympics, Samolenko won a silver medal.
-After the victory, he decided to retire for good.
+After the victory, Samolenko retired.